Randa (rapper)

 Mainard Larkin (better known by their stage names Randa and Larz Randa) is a rapper and recording artist.

 Randa is best known for their song "Rangers", which is used on a TV health promotion ad in New Zealand called "Go the distance".
 The video was a marketing campaign that aimed to contribute to changing New Zealanders alcohol consumption behaviour from the current norm of high-risk drinking to one of moderation.
-One of biggest moments of Randa's career was performing at the Auckland Big Day Out 2014.
+One of biggest moments of Randa's career was performing at the Auckland Big Day Out 2014 which had major international acts at the same festival including Snoop Dogg, Pearl Jam and Arcade Fire.
+This was considered in the top 20 moments of the festivals history in New Zealand Randa would also perform at the major event Big Gay Out in 2020, which had acts like Mika X and Courtney Act.

-Randa identifies as transgender and non-binary.
+Randa is transgender and non-binary.

 Air New Zealand

 In 2018, Randa was featured on an Air New Zealand safety video alongside Julian Dennison, Kings and Theia.
 In the video, the New Zealand musicians were rapping and singing to a song they created called "It's Kiwi Safety".
-The music adapts two songs, Run-DMC's It's Tricky and In the Neighbourhood by Sisters Underground.
+The music adapts two songs, Run-DMC's "It's Tricky" and "In the Neighbourhood" by Sisters Underground.
 The video took nine days to record, shooting all across New Zealand.
 It is the 18th of Air New Zealand's safety videos, which started in 2009.
 The video was dumped by Air New Zealand after only three months due to public criticism.